Local acyclicity in $p$-adic cohomology: Irregularity of p -adic differential equations

 \begin{proposition} Assume that $K$ is discretely valued.
 Let $M$ be an overconvergent, projective $\nabla$-module over $\mathcal{R}^u_A$, and assume that the function $\mathrm{Irr}_M$ is constant.
-Then the break decomposition extends across $A$, that is, there exists a decomposition
+Then the break decomposition extends uniquely across $A$, that is, there exists a unique decomposition

-of $\nabla$-modules over $\mathcal{R}_A^u$ which restricts to the break decomposition of $M\otimes_{\mathcal{R}_A^u} \mathcal{R}_L^u$.
+of $\nabla$-modules over $\mathcal{R}_A^u$ which restricts to the break decomposition of $M\otimes_A \mathcal{R}_L^u$.
 Moreover, for any closed point $s:A\rightarrow K'$ the induced decomposition

-of $M_s := M\otimes_{\mathcal{R}_A^u,s} \mathcal{R}_K^u$ coincides with the break decomposition of $M_s$. \end{proposition}
+of $M_s := M\otimes_s \mathcal{R}_{K'}^u$ coincides with the break decomposition of $M_s$. \end{proposition}

 We start with a simple special case.